setms/book/docs/introduction/software-engineering.md

 Yet these types of requirement changes are what we see in software development all the time.
 This prompted the Agile movement to adopt a different way of working that embraces change @@AgileManifesto.

-Thi is a sign that at least some parts of software development fall in the _Complex_ domain.
+That's a sign that at least some parts of software development fall in the _Complex_ domain.
 Signs aren't proof, however.
 In fact, different aspects may be in different domains.
 This matters, because we should approach problems in the two domains differently.